State-of-the-Edge/glossary/CONTRIBUTING.md

 - If you see anything you think can be improved, feel free to open an issue or, even, better submit your suggestions via a pull request.
 - Please title your pull requests appropriately, summing up what your commits are about.
 - For new terms, make sure that your entry doesn't already exist somewhere else in the glossary.

+Requests:

+- For glossary entry changes and additions, please raise separate pull requests for each entry.
+This makes it easier to discuss and shepherd updates in self-contained units.
+- Please provide links to third party uses that support your issue or pull request.

 ## Philosophy